C2DH/ranketwo/pages/structureoftheteaching.md

 <!-- more -->

-## What does each component have to offer?

 The lessons have been structured in such a manner that they can serve the needs of students, lecturers and independent learners with limited time, as well as those who really want to study a topic in depth.
 Each lesson can consist of a SMALL, MEDIUM or LARGE module.